Cass Corridor: Revitalization

 Since the 2000s, Joel Landy, president of the Cass Avenue Development construction company, has renovated and remodeled several buildings in the Cass Corridor.
 Landy was also featured in the television series American Pickers (season 3 episode "Motor City", September 19, 2011).
 Since 1997, Avalon International Breads has been located in the Cass Corridor.
 In 2015, Jack White of the band The White Stripes, opened a retail store for his record label, Third Man Records at the corner of Canfield and Cass.

 From 2009, Dr. Alesia Montgomery of Michigan State University conducted a five-year study visualizing a reinvented Detroit as a green city, with a particular emphasis on the Cass Corridor.

+The billionaire Ilitch family, owner of the Detroit Red Wings and Little Caesars, has also has impacted the character of the neighborhood.
+Over 15 years starting in the late 1990s, Mike Ilitch purchased around 70 properties but did not develop them, further driving down the cost of properties in the area.
+Eventually, in 2012, he proposed a plan for redeveloping the area, including an arena that would be subsidized by the city.
+While some have praised the development and noted decreased violent crime, the Ilitches have also been criticized for pushing out long-time residents and unhoused Detroiters, for failing to deliver on their promises of development, and for destroying historical sites like a building that was characteristic of Cass Corridor's Chinatown.